-There are many different kinds of spa baths, ranging in size from the cozy to the enormous.
+There are many different kinds of outdoor spa baths, ranging in size from the cozy to the enormous.
 But, fundamentally, hot tubs can be divided into two categories:

 - Non-portable, in ground, and custom built spas

-The two kinds of spa are very different in terms of their practicability, reliability, usefulness, and cost.
+The two kinds of outdoor hot tubs are very different in terms of their practicability, reliability, usefulness, and cost.
 If you pick the wrong one for your home, you’ll quickly find yourself in hot water—and not in the way you’d like!

-To help you navigate this turbulent topic, we’ve put together the following guide comparing and contrasting inground spas and above ground spas.
+To help you navigate this turbulent topic, we’ve put together the following guide comparing and contrasting outdoor inground spas and above ground spas.

 In ground vs. above ground spas: which is more affordable?

 - With an above-ground hot tub, there will be a set fee for purchase.
 This is very unlikely to change, since the spa installation is so straightforward.

 - With an in ground hot tub, you’re at the mercy of your contractor.
 Construction costs have been known to blow out even on the most straightforward jobs.
 Additionally, you might face setbacks if there are any hidden hazards lurking underground at your property.

 Then, there are the running costs to think of.
 Although the power bill will be different depending on how, and how often, you use it, an above-ground model will be cheaper to run with all other things being equal.

-Which type of spa bath is more reliable?
+Which type of outdoor spa is more reliable?

 Because of the customised nature of an in ground hot tub, it will only be as reliable as the person who made it.
 Repairs to underground pipes can be tricky, and finding a technician with the right expertise might be difficult.

 An above-ground spa, however, manufactured and designed by an established company, can be depended upon.
 You can expect: